samualtnorman/ulid/src/readme.md

 ```

 ## Performance
-This package is at the time of writing the fastest way to generate ULIDs and about 61x faster than the
+This package is at the time of writing the fastest way to generate ULIDs (in JavaScript) and about 61x faster than the
 [official ulid package](https://www.npmjs.com/package/ulid).

 ```